-Natives and early American settlers steered clear of this parched region for generations, yet today tourists flock to it.
-What makes the Badlands of South Dakota so different nowadays?
+Natives and early American settlers steered clear of this parched region for generations, yet tourists flock to it in modern times.
+What changed?

 The short answer is: Air conditioning.
 Badlands National Park is stunningly beautiful.
 These grand mountains are unlike any others found across the United States of America.
 They were equally beautiful hundreds of years ago, they just didn’t have climate-controlled automobiles for easy transport.